This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 Hormones such as parathyroid hormone regulate both calcium and magnesium.
 If this hormone is unbalanced it will lead to magnesium deficiency.
 Diabetes, which also leads to magnesium deficiency is caused by an imbalance in insulin and insulin is a hormone.

-Stress has no doubt increased in modern day living.
-This also contributes to magnesium deficiency and lead to the high need for magnesium.
+Stress has no doubt increased in modern-day living.
+This also contributes to magnesium deficiency and lead to a high need for magnesium.
 Stress conditions, require more magnesium due to increased nerve activity, increased muscle movements, all lead to increased magnesium use.

 Unlike calcium, the body does not easily hold on to its magnesium, and magnesium is easily lost through situations such as heavy sweating during exercise.
 Or the heavy sweating of menopausal women.

 This depletes magnesium and compounds other symptoms of menopause such as irritability, weight gain, depression, and increased stress, worsening body aches, that are likely to co-exist in menopause.